 Requests for either a "one-off" upgrade of an existing Tournament or the approval of a "one-off" additional event should be made in writing to the appropriate Regional Committee at least 12 months prior to the date of the proposed event.
 If the Regional Committee approves the request, it will forward it, with a recommendation, to the Board for final sign-off.

-Board approval will be conditional on there being minimal impact on the existing events scheduled in the annual National Tournament Calendar.
+Approval will be conditional on there being minimal impact on the existing events scheduled in the annual National Tournament Calendar.
+Rules regarding additional events may vary, from time to time, if necessary.